AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 9. Ensuring proper verbiage for formation during PT is used as illustrated in the most current Field Training Manual.

 **Deliverables:**
-1. Submit draft of Spring 2023 PT plan to the TOF/CC and CDS/CC NLT 04 January 2023.
+1. Submit draft of Spring 2023 PT plan to the TOF/CC and CSQ/CC NLT 04 January 2023.
 2. Establish a simple to use method for cross-town cadets, and any cadet that misses PT to track their weekly exercises NLT ??
 January 2023 (Google Form, etc.).
 3. Submit weekly PT portion of OPORD to (CSQ/UTM) NLT five days prior to the week of execution.
 4. Execute a formal or informal expectations meeting for PTLs as they rotate into the position.
-5. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).
+5. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ## TRAINING  SUPPORT FLIGHT
 ### Training Support Flight Commander (345 CSQ/TSF) – C/Maj Ryan Kless